s-doti/baby-ginfer/README.md

 1. Declare a graph structure where a node infers its own data based on its neighbor's.
 We then-
 2. Simulate an event to tie two nodes together, and another to update some data point per one of the nodes.
-Now we-
+Next we-
 3. Run graph inference, injecting the declared graph structure (aka blueprints) and the events.
 Finally, we-
 4. Observe the inferred data point outcome